Creating hexagonal skill tree

 Now let’s add the animations to the hexagons:

-We added a selected class to apply and run the animations only on the currently selected element.
+class to apply and run the animations only on the currently selected element.

-We can now add the selected class to the hexagon element and its SVGs when it is hovered or clicked.
+class to the hexagon element and its SVGs when it is hovered or clicked.
 We will again utilize the power of data-binding

 to easily attach events to our skill tree items.

-For more seаmless state management, we are going to create
+For more seаmless state management, we are going to create an observable model which will automatically update when its state changes.

 After initialzing it we are going to set its value as our starter skill.